DistributedSystemsGroup/zoe/docs/install.rst

 * MySQL to keep all the state
 * Docker Swarm
-* A Docker registry containing Spark images
+* A Docker registry containing Zoe images
-* Apache Web Server to act as a reverse proxy

 How to install
 --------------